ibarrond/Pyfhel/README.md

 Pyfhel can be used modified, copied in any way you see fit.
 This project is Open Source under the GNU GPLv3 License (LICENSE file), therefore developers that use Pyfhel MUST comply with the following:

-   1. Acknowledge and mention the original authors of Pyfhel in any derived development, that is, `Ibarrondo, Auda and Onen (EURECOM)`.
+   1. Acknowledge and mention the original authors of Pyfhel in any derived development, that is, `Ibarrondo and Onen (EURECOM)`.
    2. Offer the exact same License, allowing legal permission to copy, distribute and/or modify any SW using Pyfhel.
 Hence, any software using Pyfhel must be Open Source.